mross462/vim-cdmi/README.md

     vim

-Source the vim file:
+Source the .vim plugin file:

     :source vim-cdmi/vim-cdmi.vim

-Note: You can have pathogen source this for you everytime vim load
+Note: You can have pathogen source this for you everytime vim loads.

 Get a CDMI Object and write it into the buffer: